 - they showed little to no interest in the sugar or pollen substitute even when outside resources were scarce

-- hives with frames from the commercial beekeeper eventually developed a non-bwguyescript foulbrood disease
+- hives with frames from the commercial beekeeper eventually developed a non-descript foulbrood disease

-It appears that through time, most of the adult bee population gradually disappear without leaving a trace.
-There were always enough bees to cover the brood frames and a frame or two more.
+Most of the adult bee population gradually disappear without a trace.
+There were always bees to cover the brood and a frame or two more.
 But hatching brood never expanded the cluster.

-Five frame splits without any disease grew to seven frames by seasons end.
-And those with the non-bwguyescript brood disease shrank to four frames.
+Five frame splits grew to seven frames by seasons end.
+And those with the non-descript brood disease shrank to four frames.

-It’s a slow motion kind of CCD and unlike anything I’ve experienced before.
-And it’s just exactly like the virus impacts Randy Oliver is describing in his ‘Sick Bees’ articles in the American Bee Journal.
+It’s a slow motion kind of CCD unlike anything I’ve experienced.
+It’s like the virus impacts Randy Oliver describes in his ‘Sick Bees’ articles in the American Bee Journal.

-Unlike the old CCD which abruptly appeared and disappeared, Slow Mo CCD appears to persist.
-Some research indicates that the combination of a virus and nosema ceranea is causing this malady.
+Unlike the old CCD which abruptly appeared and disappeared, slow mo CCD persists.
+Research indicates that a virus and nosema ceranea are the cause.

-So what’s a natural beekeeper to do?
-What we’ve always done!
-And that’s to use the same methods that were used to overcome chalkbrood, tracheal and varroa mites without jumping on the pesticide treadmill.
 There will be some negative short term consequences.
-But if the past is any indication, the long term gains will be well worth the effort.
+But if the past is any indication, the long term gains will be worth the effort.